Dennis Kozlowski: Tyco International

 Kozlowski joined Tyco in 1975, becoming CEO in 1992.
 With Kozlowski at the helm, Tyco massively expanded during the late 1990s.

+In 1999, Tyco began shifting the company's headquarters operations from Exeter, New Hampshire, to Boca Raton, Florida, where Kozlowski had a home.
+At one point, 1,650 Tyco employees were based in Boca Raton.

+Although Kozlowski was one of America's highest-paid executives, Tyco spent millions to benefit him, financing personal extravagances and secretly forgiving loans.

 The company consistently beat Wall Street's expectations and through a series of strategic mergers and acquisitions, ushered in a new era of mega-conglomerates.
 Kozlowski left Tyco in 2002, amid a controversy in regard to his compensation package.

 Scandal, trial, and conviction

 Kozlowski was tried twice.
 The first attempt was a ruled mistrial when one of the jurors was threatened by the public after being reported to have made an OK sign towards Kozlowski's lawyers.
 Kozlowski testified on his own behalf during the second trial, stating that his pay package was "confusing" and "almost embarrassingly big," but that he never committed a crime as the company's top executive.

 Along with former Tyco chief financial officer Mark Swartz, Kozlowski was convicted on June 17, 2005 of crimes related to his receipt of $81 million in purportedly unauthorized bonuses, the purchase of art for $14.725 million and the payment by Tyco of a $20 million investment banking fee to Frank Walsh, a former Tyco director.
 On September 19, 2005 he was sentenced by Judge Michael Obus of the Manhattan Supreme Court to serve from eight years and four months to twenty-five years in prison for his role in the scandal.
 In addition, Kozlowski and Swartz were ordered to pay a total of $134 million in restitution.
 Kozlowski was further fined $70 million, while Swartz was fined $35 million.
 Both were convicted on 22 counts of grand larceny, falsifying business records, securities fraud and conspiracy.

-His aggregate minimum sentence was set at 8 years and 4 months, and his aggregate maximum sentence was 25 years; his conditional release date was set for May 17, 2022, and his maximum expiration date was September 17, 2030.
-In April 2012, Kozlowski was denied parole.
-His next parole eligibility date, and his parole hearing merit release appearance, were then set for January 17, 2014.
-On January 17, 2014, he was granted conditional release from the Lincoln Correctional Facility in New York City.
+His aggregate minimum sentence was set at 8 years and 4 months, and his aggregate maximum sentence was 25 years.
+In 2009, the U.S. Supreme Court declined to hear Kozlowski's appeal.

+During his six and a half years in prison, Kozlowski served time at the Mid-State Correctional Facility in Marcy, New York, and then the Lincoln Correctional Facility in New York City.
+While in prison, he met other high-profile convicts, including Ja Rule and Alan G. Hevesi.

+In April 2012, the parole board denied Kozlowski's request for discretionary release.
+He was granted work release in 2012, and after a parole hearing, he was conditionally released on January 17, 2014.
+His parole ended in 2015.